codebeer/codebeer.github.io/_drafts/2015-01-26-I-Built-a-Steam-Box.md

 ## Gaming on the Couch

-If you're thinking of moving you're PC into the lounge room, my build experince could offer some hints.
+If you're thinking of moving your PC into the lounge room, my build experience could offer some hints.

-+ Be **very careful** which TV you use/buy, you can get severe lag or *screen tearing*.
++ Be **very careful** which TV you get to avoid lag or tearing, I wrote a [seperate post][tvpost] about it!
 + You will never beat factory built form factors.
-+ In the lounge setting, you may be more consciouse of acoustics, get a good case to reduce noise.
++ In the lounge setting, you may be more conscious of acoustics, get a good case to reduce noise.
 + My build was **millimeter perfect**.
 If I didn't get this exact PSU, it would NOT FIT.
 + I had a strict budget to build to when making choices, but have recently added a new 500GB Evo SSD.
-+ I was really happy with the final product.
++ I was really happy with the final product (PC + TV).

+---

 ## Parts List